coredns/unbound/README.md

 The *unbound* plugin depends on libunbound(3) which is C library, to compile this you have a dependency on C and cgo.
 You can't compile CoreDNS completely static.
-For compilation you also need the libunbound source code installed.
+For compilation you also need the libunbound source code installed (`libunbound-dev` on Debian).

 ## See Also

 See <https://unbound.net> for information on Unbound and unbound.conf(5).
+See
+<https://github.com/miekg/unbound> for the (cgo) Go wrapper for libunbound.